Small Cell Lung Cancer Treatment

 Treatment for small cell lung cancer by stage

-Extensive-stage SCLC is generally treated initially with chemotherapy, with the goals of shrinking the cancer and alleviating symptoms.
+Extensive-stage SCLC is generally treated initially with chemotherapy, with the goals of shrinking the cancer and reducing symptoms.
 Chemotherapy for SCLC is most often a combination of drugs consisting of etoposide or irinotecan plus either cisplatin or carboplatin.
-In addition to chemotherapy, patients with extensive stage SCLC may be given radiation therapy.
-Certain immunotherapies may also be an option for some patients with SCLC as part of first-line combination therapy with chemotherapy.1
+In addition to chemotherapy, people with extensive-stage SCLC may be given radiation therapy.1

 Clinical trials as a treatment option